Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

 ### Task 1: Setup configuration for miyagi app

-1. Within the Labvm select Visual Studio Code which is presented on desktop, double click on it to open.
+1. Open Visual Studio Code on the Lab VM by selecting the shortcut on the desktop and then double-click on it to open.

    >**Note** If **Join us in making promt-flow extension better!** window prompted please click on **No,thanks**.